---

 ## Framework detection

-When you create a new Vercel Project, Vercel CLI will [link](/docs/cli/link) the Vercel Project and automatically detect the framework you are using and offer
+When you create a new Vercel Project, Vercel CLI [links](/docs/cli/link) the Vercel Project and automatically detects the framework you are using and offers default Project Settings accordingly.

 ```bash filename="terminal"